-I hold a M.A. in Counseling Psychology from Bastyr University and a Master’s level certificate in Holistic Health from St. Catherine University.
+I hold a M.A. in Counseling Psychology from Bastyr University, a Certificate in Psychedelic Assisted Therapy and Research from the California Institute of Integral Studies, and a Master’s level certificate in Holistic Health from St. Catherine University.
 I completed my 200-hour yoga teacher training and have training in trauma-informed practices.
-I frequently guest lecture about integrating yoga theory in the treatment of trauma in the hopes of bringing validity and awareness around the importance of energetic presence and work in counseling.

 As a strong believer of practicing what you preach, I consistently ask myself, “what do I need to feel that I am taking care of my whole self?”
-Usually, the answer has something to do with being outdoors, engaging in yoga and mindfulness meditation practice, spending time with friends and family, or snuggling with my incredibly fluffy dog (who often comes to session).
+Usually, the answer has something to do with being outdoors, engaging in trauma-informed, anti-oppression based yoga and mindfulness meditation practice, spending time in community, or snuggling with my incredibly fluffy dog (who often comes to session).